Some posts contain compensated links. Please read this disclaimer for more info.

 Entry tickets cost 6 BGN; students or pensioners only 3 BGN; Thursday’s special price of 2 BGN.

 Ivan Vazov National Theatre was first built in 1906, repaired at later dates after a fire and air raid damage, and more recently reconstructed (1976) keeping to the original design.
 The symmetrical neoclassical architecture incorporates brickwork detail and a white column entrance flanked by a tower on either side.

 Ticket office opens: Monday-Friday 9.30am to 7.30pm; Saturday & Sunday 11.30am to 7.30pm.

 Gardens and Parks in Springtime Sofia in March will mean changeable weather, oscillating from cool and sunny to chill snow overnight.
-Milder April sees green leaves and blossom on the trees, while the city flowerbeds bloom to their full glory in the warmth of the temperate May days.
+Milder April sees green leaves and blossoms on the trees while the city flowerbeds bloom to their full glory in the warmth of the temperate May days.